CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Blocks/tasks/wait-for-task/wait-for-all-tasks-block-2.md

 ### Waiting for Tasks that have been cancelled

-If one or more tasks in the [Tasks][Tasks Property] being waited on has already been cancelled or is cancelled whilst being waited on, this block will throw an [AggregateTaskException][] containing the cancellation exception(s).
+If one or more tasks in the [Tasks][Tasks Property] being waited on has already been cancelled or is cancelled whilst being waited on, this block will wait until all [Tasks][Tasks Property] are complete, then throw an [AggregateTaskException][] containing the cancellation exception(s).
 Please see [Waiting for a Task that has thrown an exception][WaitingException Remark] for more details.

 ### Waiting for a Task that has been completed

-If one or more tasks in the [Tasks][Tasks Property] being waited on has completed, this block will not wait and immediately return the [Results][Results Property].
+If one or more tasks in the [Tasks][Tasks Property] being waited on has completed, this block will wait for all [Tasks][Tasks Property] to complete before returning the [Results][Results Property].

 ### Waiting for a Task that has thrown an exception

-If one or more tasks in the [Tasks][Tasks Property] being waited on has already thrown an exception during execution or throws an exception whilst being waited on, this block will throw an [AggregateTaskException][].
+If one or more tasks in the [Tasks][Tasks Property] being waited on has already thrown an exception during execution or throws an exception whilst being waited on, this block will wait until all [Tasks][Tasks Property] are complete, then throw an [AggregateTaskException][].

 The [AggregateTaskException][] has the property [TaskExceptions][] of type [IDictionary][]&lt;[Int32][],[Exception][]&gt;.
 This property contains a list of all exceptions thrown by the tasks as index/exception pairs, mapping the exception thrown to the index of the task that threw it.

-Below is an example of the value of [TaskExceptions][] after the first and third tasks both throw a [FlowException][]:
+Below is an example of the value of [TaskExceptions][] after the first and third tasks both threw a [FlowException][]:
 ```json
 {
     "0": {